What Happens If Someone Hits My Salvage Car

 What Does a Salvage Title Mean?

 A salvage title signifies that a vehicle, often referred to as a “totaled car,” has suffered significant damage.
-Typically, this designation occurs when an insurance company assesses a vehicle’s repair costs to exceed its overall value before an accident.
+Under U.S. federal regulations (49 CFR § 591.4), a salvage vehicle is one that has been damaged to the extent that its repair cost approaches or exceeds its fair market value.
 Owners of a salvage vehicle may face various restrictions, especially concerning insurance and subsequent repairs.
 Essentially, a salvage title warns potential buyers and owners about a car’s history of substantial damage.
 This impacts decisions related to its use, repair, and resale.
 Understanding this can guide your expectations and planning if you own or consider purchasing such a vehicle.

 How Insurance Works for Salvage Cars